◦ Comprehensive security

 Beyond choosing the right product type, Magento 2 offers several built-in features that improve how your listings look and perform:

 - Product attributes: Attributes like size, material, and color can be used for filtering, sorting, and layered navigation.
-They also power configurable products and create more detailed product pages.
+They also power configurable products and create more detailed product pages

 - Custom options: When you don’t need full inventory tracking for each variation, custom options offer a lightweight alternative.
-These are fields like text boxes, radio buttons, and dropdowns that let users personalize a product without linking to separate SKUs.
+These are fields like text boxes, radio buttons, and dropdowns that let users personalize a product without linking to separate SKUs

 - Images and media: Every product can include multiple images, videos, and swatches.
-Use high-quality visuals to show products from multiple angles or demonstrate functionality.
+Use high-quality visuals to show products from multiple angles or demonstrate functionality

 - Related, upsell, and cross-sell products: Suggest complementary or higher-value items to increase your average order value.
-Magento lets you assign these manually or via rules.
+Magento lets you assign these manually or via rules

 - Tier pricing and customer groups: Offer quantity-based discounts or create price tiers for wholesalers, B2B buyers, or VIP members.
-This helps tailor pricing to different customer segments.
+This helps tailor pricing to different customer segments

-Next steps for using Magento 2 product types
+Magento 2 product types and hosting performance

 Ready to get started?